-- 16. We have not been designated as a potentially responsible party (PRP or equivalent status) by the Environmental Protection Agency (EPA) or other cognizant regulatory agency with authority to enforce environmental laws and regulations. - 17.
-With regard to deposit and investment activities: - (a) All deposit, repurchase and reverse repurchase agreements and investment transactions have been made in accordance with legal and contractual requirements. - (b) Disclosures of deposit and investment balances and risks in the financial statements are consistent with our understanding of the applicable laws regarding enforceability of any pledges of collateral. - (c) We understand that your audit does not represent an opinion regarding the enforceability of any collateral pledges. - 18.
-With respect to any nonattest services you have provided us during the year, including assistance with drafting of the financial statements and the related notes: - (a) We have designated a qualified management-level individual to be responsible and accountable for overseeing the nonattest services. - (b) We have established and monitored the performance of the nonattest services to ensure that they meet our objectives. - (c) We have made any and all decisions involving management functions with respect to the nonattest services and accept full responsibility for such decisions. - (d) We have evaluated the adequacy of the services performed and any findings that resulted. - 19.
+- 19. With respect to any nonattest services you have provided us during the year, including assistance with drafting of the financial statements and related notes: - (a) We have designated a qualified management-level individual to be responsible and accountable for overseeing the nonattest services. - (b) We have established and monitored the performance of the nonattest services to ensure that they meet our objectives. - (c) We have made any and all decisions involving management functions with respect to the nonattest services and accept full responsibility for such decisions. - (d) We have evaluated the adequacy of the services performed and any findings that resulted. - 20.
 The financial statements disclose all significant estimates and material concentrations known to us.
 Significant estimates are estimates at the balance sheet date which could change materially within the next year.
 Concentrations refer to volumes of business, revenues, available sources of supply, or markets for which events could occur which would significantly disrupt normal finances within the next year.
-Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 20.
+Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 21.
 The fair values of financial and nonfinancial assets and liabilities, if any, recognized in the financial statements or disclosed in the notes thereto are reasonable estimates based on the methods and assumptions used.
 The methods and significant assumptions used result in measurements of fair value appropriate for financial statement recognition and disclosure purposes and have been applied consistently from period to period, taking into account any changes in circumstances.
-The significant assumptions appropriately reflect market participant assumptions.

-The supplementary information required by the Governmental Accounting 21.
-Standards Board, consisting of management's discussion and analysis, has been prepared and is measured and presented in conformity with the applicable GASB pronouncements, and we acknowledge our responsibility for the information.
+The significant assumptions appropriately reflect market participant assumptions. - 22.
+The supplementary information required by the Governmental Accounting Standards Board, consisting of management's discussion and analysis, has been prepared and is measured and presented in conformity with the applicable GASB pronouncements, and we acknowledge our responsibility for the information.
 The information contained therein is based on all facts, decisions and conditions currently known to us and is measured using the same methods and assumptions as were used in the preparation of the financial statements.
 We believe the significant assumptions underlying the measurement and/or presentation of the information are reasonable and appropriate.
 There has been no change from the preceding period in the methods of measurement and presentation.